Learn all about the gold and silver commitment of traders (COT) report and how understanding it can help determine when to buy gold and silver.

 Is a Gold and Silver Short Squeeze Coming?

 The Managed Money has all time record high short positions in gold.
-While the commercial hedgers have record low shorts dating back to 2001.
+While the Commercial Hedgers have now gone net long in both gold and silver.
+In gold this hasn’t happened since 2001.
+In silver it never has occurred before.

-The former is usually wrong at the extremes.
-While the latter is usually right.
+The former (Managed Money) is usually wrong at the extremes.
+While the latter (Commercial Hedgers) is usually right.

 But for a number of weeks now gold has continued to fall and the managed money has kept piling on shorts and making more money as the price kept falling.